 A top agent for your hotel, the revenue manager is charged with bringing back much needed zing into your revenue management tactics, changing the direction of your RevPar graph and adding to the bottom line.

 Your revenue manager is one who takes the lead on implementing strategic change.
 This is an analytical person with the mind of a machine, but also a great leader – try selling change to top management, it takes someone with guts to get in front of property owners and tell them that what they’re doing is wrong!

 Your revenue manager is a ‘geek who can speak’.
 And that’s just one of his/her talents.
 Here is a short list of many talents this legend should have.

 Remember the story of Alan Turing from The Imitation Game, the guy who tries to crack the German enigma code in a nail-biting race against time during the dark days of World War II?

 Your revenue manager is Alan Turing.
-He/she is entrusted with optimising rates based on vast amounts of data and is expected to constantly crunch this information, extrapolate it and make key decisions based on this analysis.
-Even with the best technology tools available, it takes a master to crack the optimisation code.
+He/she is entrusted with optimizing rates based on vast amounts of data and is expected to constantly crunch this information, extrapolate it and make key decisions based on this analysis.
+Even with the best technology tools available, it takes a master to crack the optimization code.

 Fortune Teller and Wizard

 If something has to go wrong, your revenue manager will be the first person to notice and report – if he/she is good, anyways!
 A revenue manager is that wizard who understands demand, present, and future, and has the courage to take tough decisions based on this information.